kourouklides/artificial_neural_networks/README.md

 Contributors are all welcome.

-Please not that this project is __under development__, so it is likely you'll run into bugs and/or problems.
+Please not that this project is __under development__, so it is possible that you might run into bugs and/or problems.

 So, if you find any bugs and/or problems, please feel free to open an [issue](https://github.com/kourouklides/artificial_neural_networks/issues) or submit a [pull request](https://github.com/kourouklides/artificial_neural_networks/pulls).